Setting up an RCP

 3. Metering System Planning

-Furthermore, private meters offer significant advantages: in case of failure or metering dispute, the Owner can directly contact an independent electrician without depending on the DSO.
-Moreover, unlike DSO meters which only transmit data once a day, private meters can allow for real-time monitoring, essential for adjusting consumption habits and optimizing the use of solar production.
+Furthermore, private meters offer significant advantages: in case of failure or metering dispute, the owner can directly contact an independent electrician without depending on the DSO.
+Moreover, unlike DSO meters which only transmit data once a day, private meters can allow real-time monitoring, essential for adjusting consumption habits and optimizing the use of solar production.

 4. Installation and Commissioning